softindex/datakernel/core-bytebuf/README.md

 which simplifies and improves `ByteBuf` performance.

 ByteBuf is similar to a FIFO byte queue and has two positions: `readPosition` and `writePosition`.
 When you write data to your
-ByteBuf, its `writePosition` increases by amount of bytes written.
+ByteBuf, its `writePosition` increases by the amount of bytes written.
 Similarly, when you read data from your ByteBuf, its `readPosition` increases by amount of bytes read.
 You can read bytes from ByteBuf only when `writePosition` is greater then `readPosition`.
 Also, you can write bytes to ByteBuf until `writePosition` doesn't exceed the length of the wrapped array.
 In this way, there is no need for `ByteBuffer.flip()` operations.